de-pot-op-org/go-potty-portal-automation/README.md

 ### Workflow Checkpoints:

-#### Step 1: Verify Current JSON Data
+#### Step 1: Verify Input JSON Data
 - Ask me if I've exported the latest data from Firebase using FireFoo
-- Confirm that I've checked the current/*.json files contain up-to-date data
+- Confirm that I've checked the inputs/*.json files contain up-to-date data
 - If needed, remind me how to export data from Firebase using FireFoo

 #### Step 2: Excel File Preparation